 - If the applicant joins spouse in Germany temporarily (please submit documents proving that only a temporary stay is intended)

 Other exceptions may apply.
-This can only be determined after reviewing ALL documents during you appointment.
+This can only be determined after reviewing all documents during your appointment.

 The visa is being issued free of Charge.